drewmccormack/ensembles/README.md

 2. Select the Idiomatic Project in the source list of the Xcode project, and then select the Idiomatic target.
 3. In the General section, set the bundle identifier (eg com.yourcompany.idiomatic).
 4. Select the _Capabilities_ section, turn on the iCloud switch, and replace the existing Ubiquity Container with your own.
-5. At the top of the `IDMAppDelegate` class, locate this code
+5. At the top of the `IDMSyncManager` class, locate this code

 		NSString * const IDMICloudContainerIdentifier = @"P7BXV6PHLD.com.mentalfaculty.idiomatic";

 6. Fill in the Ubiquity Container Identifier appropriate for your bundle identifier and team identifier.
 You can find this on the iOS Developer Center under the App ID you registered.
 Just combine the _Prefix_ entry with the _ID_.
 7. Build and install on devices and simulators that are logged into the same iCloud account.
 8. Add notes, and tag them as desired.
 The app will sync when it becomes active, but you can force a sync by tapping the button under the Groups table.